hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 This world is very close to ours: all we need is a little more hacker spirit in the enjoyment and instruction of physics.

-*Structure.* This post really consists of three distinct tutorials.
+*Notes.* This post really consists of three distinct tutorials.
 The <a href="#sec-2">dimensional analysis tutorial</a> and <a href="#sec-3">section on Fermi estimates</a> can be
 read independently.
 The <a href="#sec-4">last tutorial</a> on random